Visit a scenic castle defined by the skills of a succession of women

 Château de Chenonceau is one of the most renowned châteaux in the Loire Valley.
 It was constructed between 1513 and 1517 on the site of the original and the new one (well, not so new now!) was built in a French Renaissance architectural style and features a blend of Gothic and Italian Renaissance elements.

-The Château has a storied past.
-It was built by Thomas Bohier and his wife, Catherine Briçonnet, who were a noble family.
-Catherine had a major involvement during the construction, so it has a lot of her influence in the design.
+The Château has an interesting past.
+It was built by Thomas Bohier and his wife, Catherine Briçonnet, who were a noble family and Catherine had significant input during the castle's construction, so it has a lot of her influence in the design.

 Then, in 1547, it came into the ownership of King Henry II, who actually gave it to his favourite mistress, Diane de Poitiers!
 Diane then added more features to the Château, including the famous arched bridge that spans the River Cher.

 After King Henry II’s death, his widow, Catherine de’ Medici then took it back from Diane and used it herself!
-Catherine made multiple changes, including adding the gallery on the bridge.
+Catherine made yet further changes and additions, including adding the gallery on the bridge, which is referred to as the Gallery of the Ladies.
+Gallery access is included in the ticket and it offers amazing views of the river and is covered with beautiful stained glass windows and art.

-The châteaux was later almost abandoned for around 100 years until the late 1700's, when Louise Dupin took ownership of the châteaux.
+The châteaux was then later pretty much abandoned for around 100 years until the late 1700's, when Louise Dupin took ownership of the châteaux.
 She was the wife of Claude Dupin who was one of Louis XV's wealthy 'tax farmers'.

 Château de Chenonceau is a fascinating place to visit and one of the most popular château's in the Loire Valley.